Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Sustainability of AI

-The push towards powering data-centers with renewable energy, or generally known as green computing~\cite{yang2022}, is a valid approach to reduce {\em some} of the climate impact of developing large AI models by reducing operational carbon emissions.\footnote{Carbon emissions due to the energy consumption of data centers is just one factor of the climate impact of AI.
-Embodied emissions, water usage for cooling, mining of rare-earth minerals, e-waste disposal, and other broader environmental impact are not accounted for when only talking about green energy~\cite{wright2023efficiency}.}

-However, these green computing solutions, such as low-carbon data centers, rely heavily on renewable energy like solar, wind, or hydroelectric power to operate.
-Many countries still face significant challenges in energy access, with large portions of the population lacking reliable electricity, or relying on cheaper carbon-intensive sources such as fossil fuels.
-According to the International Renewable Energy Agency (IRENA), renewable energy capacity in many developing countries is still insufficient to meet growing demand~\cite{irena2024}, as shown in Fig.~\ref{fig:irena}.
+The push towards powering datacenters with renewable energy, or generally known as green computing~\cite{yang2022}, is a valid approach to reduce {\em some} of the climate impact of developing large AI models---reducing operational carbon emissions.
+However, green computing solutions, such as low-carbon datacenters, rely heavily on renewable energy like solar, wind, or hydroelectric power to operate.
+Globally, many countries still face significant challenges in energy access, with large portions of the population lacking reliable electricity or relying on cheaper carbon-intensive sources such as fossil fuels.
+According to the International Renewable Energy Agency (IRENA), renewable energy capacity in many developing countries (Figure~\ref{fig:irena}) is still insufficient to meet growing demand~\cite{irena2024}.

-As a result, the demand for clean energy to support greener data-centers for AI not only strains already limited resources~\cite{10.1145/3627703.3650079} but also creates a paradox for LMICs.
-These countries are being asked to adopt greener technologies while lacking the clean energy infrastructure necessary to power them.
-This deepens the technological divide and locks out LMICs from participating in the climate aware development of AI.
-This we argue results in double penalty -- once for not having access to the resources, and again for not having access to cleaner resources.
+As a result, the demand for clean energy to support greener datacenters for AI not only strains already limited resources~\cite{10.1145/3627703.3650079}, but also creates a paradox for LMICs.
+These countries are being asked to adopt greener technologies while lacking the clean energy infrastructure necessary to power them in the first place.
+This deepens the technological divide and locks out LMICs from participating in the development of AI.
+This, we argue, results in {\em double penalty}: once for not having access to the resources, and again for not having access to cleaner (low-carbon) renewables. \looseness=-1

-\subsubsection{Environmental sustainability of Efficient AI Models}
+\paragraph{Environmental Sustainability of Efficient AI Models.}

 The ML community has acknowledged the growing resource costs of developing recent AI models and has primarily turned towards making them more efficient~\cite{bartoldson2023compute}.
-While this in itself is a meaningful endeavor, as it improves access to a broader community, the larger implications of this resource awareness on the environment are not immediately apparent.
+While this in itself is a meaningful endeavour, the larger implications of this resource awareness on the environment are not immediately apparent.